 Fun, swimming, lounging - your intent behind wanting a pool will also determine how deep it should be.
-A waist-high depth is enough when the ideal is simply fun or lounging.
-You may go for a 3.5 to 4 feet deep pool.
+A waist-high depth is enough when the idea is simply fun or lounging.
+In this case, pool owners prefer a 3.5 to 4 feet deep pool.
 A swim spa with a depth of 3.5 feet is the answer when you want a pool for swimming.
-If the idea is to take swim laps, the pool should be at least 5 feet deep.
+Tanning ledges are typically around 0.75-1.5ft — sufficient to enjoy the pool without submerging.

 Pool Depth Markers are essential elements of a safe swimming pool facility.
 These markers alert pool users by indicating the water level and identifying deep and shallow areas.
-Water depth is often deceptive and in the absence of appropriate markers, one may make the grave mistake of diving in the shallow end or going into the deeper end unaware and unprepared.
+Water depth is often deceptive and in the absence of appropriate markers, one may make the grave mistake of diving into the shallow end or going into the deeper end unaware and unprepared.
 Thus, pool markers play a crucial role in preventing injuries that can have serious consequences and even be fatal.

 In most cases, they are.
 Swimming pool laws exist in all states and vary across counties, towns, and cities.
 In addition to prescribing construction, compliance, and other requirements, many laws also issue clear pool marking specifications.
 These specifications cover the design aspect of the markings and their placement.

-For instance, the FBC requires the use of permanent depth markings with the words "FEET," "FT," or "INCHES," "IN,".
+For instance, the FBC requires the use of permanent depth markings with the words "FEET," "FT," "INCHES," and "IN,".
 The numbers and letters on the markings should be a minimum of 4-inch tall and on a contrasting background.
 Similarly, different state codes and local laws have different marking requirements.
 Please check with the relevant authority in your jurisdiction to find accurate information.

 - These shall be installed at water depth increments of not more than 2 feet and at spaced intervals of not more than 25 feet.

 - When positioned on the vertical pool wall, the markers should be read from the waterside, and the numbers should be visible above the waterline as much as possible.

-Pool depth markers placed on the deck shall be within 18 inches of the water edge and positioned so that they can be read while standing on the deck facing the water.
+- Pool depth markers placed on the deck shall be within 18 inches of the water edge and positioned so that they can be read while standing on the deck facing the water.